 Google Keyword Planner (GKP)

-Keyword Planner represents the best keyword difficulty tool for Google Adwords.
+Let’s start with Keyword Planner.
+It represents the best keyword difficulty tool for Google Adwords.

 GKP uses information based mostly on paid search data.